stolarczyk/metaboLITE/docs/_docs/Windows.md

 # Prerequisites

 Don't know which version of Windows you are running?
-This is how to check it: https://support.microsoft.com/en-us/help/13443/windows-which-operating-system
+This is [how to check it](https://support.microsoft.com/en-us/help/13443/windows-which-operating-system).

 Make sure you have the **virtualization** enabled in your system settings.
-This is how to do it: https://docs.docker.com/toolbox/toolbox_install_windows/#step-1-check-your-version.
+This is [how to do it](https://docs.docker.com/toolbox/toolbox_install_windows/#step-1-check-your-version).

 # Installation - Docker